 What tasty bites can you score at Geylang Serai Ramadan Bazaar 2026?
-I trawled the annual night market, and here are my recommendations.
+I trawled the annual festive night market, and here are my recommendations.

-Ramadan is arriving in Singapore, and that can only mean one thing: the return of the iconic Geylang Serai Ramadan Bazaar, running for 36 days (the longest so far) till 21 March 2026.
+Ramadan is already in Singapore, and that can only mean one thing: the return of the iconic Geylang Serai Ramadan Bazaar, running for 36 days (the longest so far) till 21 March 2026.
 Similar to past years, visitors can explore over 500 stalls at Singapore’s most iconic Ramadan bazaar, with over 150 of them offering traditional nosh and viral treats.

 But with so many options, which stalls are worth opening your wallets for?
 I popped by Geylang Serai Ramadan Bazaar 2026 a day after it launched, and these are the top food stalls you should check out.